PixelsCamp/talks/from-zero-to-continuous-delivery-in-6-months_joao-malcata.md

 The journey of a startup studio developing the first product while bringing to life an MVP delivery system expected to be lean and fast.
 A set of best practices, lessons learned and anti-patterns collected from the trenches of building a product from scratch.
-By the end of the session, you will have realized that scenarios of extreme uncertainty, resource shortage, and zero customers can lead to counter-intuitive actions that will either broaden your perspectives or just drive you insane.
+By the end of the session, you will have realized that in scenarios of extreme uncertainty, money and time shortage, no legacy and zero customers can lead to counter-intuitive actions that will help you fly.
+It will either broaden your perspectives or just drive you insane.

+Keywords: Lean Startup, DevOps, Tests, Cloud Computing, Data-Driven, Trunk Based Development

 Speaker Bio
 -----------